Support for residents during Covid-19

 W3RT has a volunteer personal shopping service if you are unable to leave the home a volunteer can do your shopping or pick up medicines for you.
 For help complete a request support form.

-Herts Help can register you for a DEFRA account, this will give you a priority slot with either Tesco or Iceland.
-You can register on the Herts Help online request form or you can visit www.hertshelp.net, email email@example.com or call Herts Help on 0300 123 4044.
+Herts Help is a free service which can put you in touch with practical help and emotional support in your area.
+You or your carer may also be eligible for support, discounts or certain benefits which could help wit paying bills.
+Herts Help can also register you for a DEFRA account, this will give you a priority slot with either Tesco or Iceland.
+You can register on the Herts Help online request form or you can visit www.hertshelp.net, email firstname.lastname@example.org or call Herts Help on 0300 123 4044.
 Herts Help has now moved to a seven-day service, 8am to 8pm every day.

 Three Rivers District Council